The New 2015 Irish Flute Combo

-Shipping status as of 30 May 2016: Current delivery times depend upon when ordered, which batch of flutes, wood type and my production schedule.
-March orders were shipped May 5th.
-I am currently working on the April orders and these will ship by May 20.
+Shipping status as of 01 Jul 2016: Current delivery times depend upon when ordered, which batch of flutes, wood type and my production schedule.
+All the April orders are shipped.
 May orders will ship by the end of June.
 In general I am running 30-45 days out on these.
 If you need one for a summer workshop or music camp now is the time to order!
-(May 12, 2016)
+(June 6, 2016)

 Buy the Folk Flute together with Grey Larsen's Essential Guide: For convenience, you may order a Folk Flute together with Grey Larsen's book, The Essential Guide to Irish Flute and Tin Whistle.